Mehdilotfi7/Mica/docs/src/tutorial.md

 ## Summary

-Mocha is built to detect **true structural changes** in modeled time series systems.
+Mica is built to detect **true structural changes** in modeled time series systems.
 It:

 * Supports custom models (ODEs, Difference, Regression)
 * Detects changepoints via shifts in model parameters
 * Uses evolutionary optimization for parameter fitting
 * Can incorporate penalties and constraints for robust results

-The modular design ensures you can plug in your own models, loss functions, and penalty strategies while taking advantage of Mocha's powerful changepoint detection engine.
+The modular design ensures you can plug in your own models, loss functions, and penalty strategies while taking advantage of Mica's powerful changepoint detection engine.